chef-boneyard/knife-vcair/README.md

 ## knife vchs nat_rules list ##

+List the Network Address Translation (NAT) rules modifying the source/destination IP Addresses or packets arriving to and leaving from the vCHS organization network.

 ## knife vchs firewall_rules list ##

+The list of firewall rules configured for the current vCHS organization network.

 ## knife vchs networks list ##

+Lists the networks available to the current vCHS organization.

 ## knife vchs public_ips list ##

+The list of public IP Addresses provided and allocated for the current vCHS organization network.

 # License #